pcolby/doxly/demo/dokit/docusaurus/classMultimeterServicePrivate.md

 description: The  class provides private implementation for .
 tags:
 ---
-The <a href="classMultimeterServicePrivate">MultimeterServicePrivate</a> class provides private implementation for <a href="classMultimeterService">MultimeterService</a>.
+The [MultimeterServicePrivate](classMultimeterServicePrivate) class provides private implementation for [MultimeterService](classMultimeterService).